 Custom workouts offer a ton of flexibility for your workouts

 I said earlier that watchOS 9 pushes the Apple Watch into the conversation of top-tier fitness trackers, and I realize that may seem confusing to people.
 Surely, the Apple Watch is already a top-tier fitness tracker, right?
-Well, if you talk to really hardcore fitness enthusiasts and athletes, you'll see that the Apple Watch — yes, even the powerful Apple Watch Series 7 — has traditionally fallen short of its use cases on many occasions.
+Well, talk to really hardcore fitness enthusiasts and athletes.
+You'll see that the Apple Watch — yes, even the powerful Apple Watch Series 8 — has traditionally fallen short of its use cases on many occasions.
 The good news is that watchOS 9 tries its hardest to address this.
 The addition of Custom Workouts is probably the greatest example of this.

-Before watchOS 9, you and your best Apple Watch were at the mercy of the workouts Apple included on its' Apple Watch.
-Granted, there are many different types of workouts in the Workout app, and you could certainly change the goals of your workouts to be more focused on what you are trying to achieve, but it never gave you any real flexibility in how you work out.
+Before watchOS 9, you and your best Apple Watch were at the mercy of the workouts Apple included on its Watch.
+Granted, there are many different types of activities in the Workout app, and you could change the goals of your workouts to be more focused on what you are trying to achieve, but it never gave you any real flexibility in how you work out.
 Custom Workouts is changing all that.

-You can create a Custom Workout for any of the workout types in the Workout app.
+You can create a Custom Workout for any workout type in the Workout app.
 Inside a Custom Workout, you can have multiple intervals for work and recovery periods, which means you can easily set up sets.
 For example, say you want to go for a run, but you're doing interval training because you suck at running like me; you can create a Custom Run Workout that will allow you to set up a two-minute work period and a 45-second recovery period.
 Or, you can set it so that you run for 1km and then rest for half a kilometer.
-Plus, you can set that to repeat if you want.
-So, if you want to run 5km, repeat that five times and boom, you have a Custom Outdoor Run Workout that you can use anytime you want.
-You can even put a warm-up and cooldown into a custom workout, meaning you don't need to jump out of the workout you're in to start a separate cooldown.
+Plus, you can put that to repeat if you want.
+So, if you're going to run 5km, repeat that five times and boom, you have a Custom Outdoor Run Workout that you can use anytime you want.
+You can even put a warm-up and cooldown into a custom workout, meaning you don't need to jump out of the training you're in to start a separate cooldown.

 That's just one example.
 Every workout type can utilize Custom Workouts, and you can even have more than one for each workout, meaning you now have a ton more flexibility to work out how you want, when you want.